 5 Key Places To Install Metal Enclosures

-Metal enclosures are an essential piece of equipment that helps to protect you from electrical hazards in your property.
-Simple yet effective, a metal enclosure surrounds a circuit, switch or display to provide a barrier between yourself and electrical equipment and thus to prevent electric shocks.
+Metal enclosures are an essential piece of equipment that helps to store and protect delicate electrical equipment from hazards such as dust, water and prying eyes.
+Simple yet effective, a metal enclosure provides a secure storage facility for potentially dangerous electrical equipment.

-Steel enclosures (as well as enclosures made from other materials such as plastic, aluminium and carbon steel) are very common fixtures throughout the home.
-Some enclosures have viewing panels so that property owners and electrical professionals can read electrical displays or just check at a glance that everything is working smoothly.
+Steel enclosures (as well as enclosures made from other materials such as plastic, aluminium, GRP and ABS) are very common fixtures throughout industrial buildings such as factories & warehouses.
+Some enclosures have viewing panels to allow people to be able to read the electrical displays or to check at a glance that everything is working smoothly without having to disconnect the power supply or come in contact with any live terminals.
+Most have hinged doors with a locking device, shown below.

 Here are 5 key places to install electrical enclosures.